 - Preheat oven to 200°C (180°C fan forced).

-- Spray a 12-hole, ½-cup capacity muffin pan with oil.
+- Spray a 12-hole, ½-cup capacity muffin pan with oil, set aside.
 Spray a non-stick frying pan with oil and place on medium heat.

 - Add leek and cook for 3 minutes, stirring occasionally, until softened.

 - Add pumpkin, spray with oil and stir to coat vegetables.
 Add ½ cup water, cover pan and steam for 10 minutes until just tender.

 - In a medium sized jug, whisk together eggs and milk.
 Season with black pepper.

 - Remove pumpkin mixture from heat and stir through feta and basil.

 - Place muffin pan on a flat baking tray then spoon pumpkin mixture evenly into 12 holes.
 Carefully pour over egg mixture to almost fill muffin holes.
 Bake for 25 minutes, or until firm and golden.

 - Cool in the pan for 5 minutes before turning on a wire rack.

 - Serve warm or cold with a green salad or wrap and pack into a lunchbox.